Joe Calzaghe: Biography

-Calzaghe was born in Hammersmith, London, to a Sardinian father, Enzo, and a Welsh mother, Jackie.
-His paternal grandparents settled in Britain after the Second World War, during which his grandfather Giuseppe had served in the 12th Infantry Division Sassari, but had returned to live in Italy by the end of the 1950s.
+Calzaghe was born in London to an Italian father, Enzo, from Sardinia, and a Welsh mother, Jackie.
+His paternal grandparents settled in the United Kingdom after the Second World War, during which his grandfather Giuseppe had served in the 12th Infantry Division Sassari, but had returned to live in Italy by the end of the 1950s.
 Calzaghe's father worked several jobs as a teenager in Italy, including as a barman, a chef, and a cleaner, before travelling Europe as a busker.
 He eventually arrived back in Britain to visit family in Bournemouth.
 It was during this time that Calzaghe's parents met; his mother hailed from the mining town of Markham, Caerphilly.
 The couple married, and briefly moved to Sardinia, but returned shortly after when Calzaghe's mother became homesick.
 They settled in London, his father working two jobs in a factory and a bed and breakfast while his mother worked as a secretary in the offices of production company 20th Century Fox.

 Calzaghe was born in Hammersmith Hospital in March 1972, before his father decided to move the family back to Sardinia at the end of the year, living in his grandfather's home in Bancali.
-However, his mother again pushed to return to Britain and the family lived with his maternal grandmother in Markham for three years before they moved into their own home on a council estate in Pentwynmawr, near the town of Newbridge, in Caerphilly County Borough, South Wales.
+However, his mother again pushed to return to the United Kingdom and the family lived with his maternal grandmother in Markham for three years before they moved into their own home on a council estate in Pentwynmawr, near the town of Newbridge, in Caerphilly County Borough, Wales.
 He attended the local school, Pentwynmawr Primary, along with his two sisters, Melissa and Sonia, and developed a keen interest in playing football.
 He joined Pentwynmawr F.C. at under-10s level, playing as a midfielder and scored consistently during his early years.

 At the age of eight, he was given a children's boxing toy that developed his interest in the sport and his father made a punching bag from an old carpet.
 He joined his first boxing club, Newbridge Amateur Boxing Club at ten years old and the sport quickly took priority for the young Calzaghe as he gave up playing football after two years.
 Calzaghe moved on to Oakdale Comprehensive School at 11, but was targeted by bullies as a teenager, becoming the target of regular verbal abuse that left him isolated.
 Although the culprits left him alone after a year, Calzaghe later admitted that he "never recovered from the abuse" and left school without sitting any of his GCSEs.

 Calzaghe was the first person to be awarded the Freedom of Caerphilly County Borough, in 2009.

 Already an MBE, he was elevated to CBE in the 2008 Queen's Birthday Honours.